devicehive/devicehive-arduino/README.md

 There are also a few auxiliary *writeXXX* methods to send a system-defined messages:
   - `DH.writeRegistrationResponse(data)` - sends registration data in JSON format.
-  - `DH.writeCommandResult(id, status, result)` - sends command result exactly the same way as example above.
+  - `DH.writeCommandResult(id, status, result)` - sends command result as example above.

 ### Receiving messages